 Friendicoes SECA was registered as a society in April 1979.
-After 4 decades of unparalleled devotion to strays and injured animals in Delhi NCR, today it serves the dual purpose of a shelter and a hospital.
-Being the first shelter in the city, it sees the maximum influx of animals than any other shelter.
+After four decades of unparalleled devotion to strays and injured animals in Delhi NCR, today it serves the dual purpose of a shelter and a hospital.
+Being the first shelter in the city, Friendicoes sees the maximum influx of animals than any other shelter.
 Apart from abandoned and lost pets, sick strays, the occasional bird and monkey in distress also make their way to Friendicoes.

-2. Everything Meow
+2. Everything MEOW

-3. Umeed: The Rehabilitation Center
+3. Umeed: The Rehabilitation Centre

 4. Voice of Voiceless

-Find them here.
+Find their details here.

-5. People for paws
+5. People For Paws